khadkabinay/word-game/README.md

     * When wrong hits is equal to 50% of total length of targeted  word( in this context: 2 is 50% of 4 letters(good)but if length of a word is odd , number will be rounded down), game will be over and total points is (+-)n.

-    * who has more total points will be the winner.
+    * when all letters collected , it congratulates the player.